A Veteran’s 5-Day Path to Remission with SAINT®

 “Medication wasn’t fixing the problem for me,” he explained.

-• Standard TMS usually requires six to eight weeks of daily sessions and has about a 30% remission rate.
+- Standard TMS usually requires six to eight weeks of daily sessions and has a 17%6-30%3 remission rate.

-• SAINT is delivered over five days and has shown about an 80% remission rate in studies.
+- SAINT is delivered over five days and has shown up to 90%5 remission rate in studies.

 The combination of innovative neuroscience, precision targeting, and a faster timeline felt aligned with the urgency of his situation.